spvm2000/mPLINK/ReadMe.txt

 	The first 4 columns are same as the original PLINK, and the rest columns are the penetrances of AA, Aa and aa, respectively.

+Note: The modification can not ensure the correctness of the other functions of the original PLINK, except for the modification.
+      The 'Makefile' was modified, you may re-make it by yourself.